- How is acute lymphocytic leukemia treated?

 - Radiation is sometimes used to treat leukemia that has spread to the brain and spinal fluid or to the testicles.

-- Radiation to the whole body is often an important part of treatment before a bone marrow or peripheral blood stem cell transplant (see the section, "High-dose chemotherapy and stem cell transplant").
+- Radiation to the whole body is often an important part of treatment before a bone marrow or peripheral blood stem cell transplant (see “High-dose chemotherapy and stem cell transplant for acute lymphocytic leukemia”).

 - Radiation is used (rarely) to help shrink a tumor if it is pressing on the trachea (windpipe) and causing breathing problems.
 But chemotherapy is often used instead, as it may work more quickly.

-- Radiation can also be used to reduce pain in an area of bone that is invaded by leukemia, if chemotherapy hasn't helped.
+- Radiation can also be used to reduce pain in an area of bone invaded by leukemia, if chemotherapy hasn’t helped.

 External beam radiation therapy, in which a machine delivers a beam of radiation to a specific part of the body, is the type of radiation used most often for ALL.
 Before your treatment starts, the radiation team will take careful measurements to determine the correct angles for aiming the radiation beams and the proper dose of radiation.
 Radiation therapy is much like getting an x-ray, but the radiation is more intense.
 The procedure itself is painless.
 Each treatment lasts only a few minutes, although the setup time – getting you into place for treatment – usually takes longer.